Public Community Events held in Parks

 Festivals, charity runs and other events open to any and all participants are considered community or public events.
-A park can be reserved up to a year in advance for a public event and the rental season is from April 15 - October 15.
+A park must be reserved at least three month in advance for a public event and the rental season is from approximately April 15 - October 15.

 Public events can be one of three categories: